Jul 5, 2026Precision Engineering & Tooling

 Engineered for Efficiency: Your Partner in Hot Runner Tooling

-Whether you need a complex Valve Gate Stack Mold or a high-cavitation Precision Semi-Hot Runner, our engineering team ensures your tool is built for the long haul.
+We don't just "install" a hot runner from a catalog.
+We perform a full Thermal & Flow Analysis (MoldFlow) to ensure your investment pays off through faster cycles and zero waste.
+Whether you need a complex Valve Gate Stack Mold or a high-cavitation Precision Semi-Hot Runner, JST ensures your tool is built for the long haul.